If you’ve had a medical treatment, you may need some support.

 The Essential Medical Equipment Payment helps with energy costs to run medical equipment or medically required heating or cooling.
 This is a single yearly payment.

 Talk to your doctor about how a Chronic Disease Management Plan can help when you have a chronic medical condition.
-Read more about chronic disease management on the Department of Health website.
+Read more about chronic disease management on the Department of Health and Aged Care website.

 These links will take you away from our website.